Operation Robinson: Background

 Bomber Command had withdrawn its aircraft from daylight attacks after suffering heavy losses attempting daylight bombing raids over the Heligoland islands in the North Sea and over France during the first half of 1940.
 Since that time Bomber Command operations against German industry were almost exclusively conducted under the cover of night.
 However, the German war effort was being supported by factories in the occupied countries as well.
 These targets presented a problem, as bombing them at night would necessarily result in significant casualties among civilians, whose desire to resist the occupiers was being cultivated by Britain.
 To strike at such targets, Bomber Command would have to attempt attacks in the clear light of day.
 They did so against selected targets throughout the course of the war.
 The Le Creusot raid was one such example.

 A similar raid six months earlier against the MAN U-boat engine plant in Augsburg had not ended well.
 Bomber Command sent 12 Lancasters on a long run across France to attempt an accurate daylight strike against the plant.
 The RAF ran heavy fighter sweeps and bombing attacks on coastal targets to distract German defenses.
-Nevertheless, while crossing northern France the force was attacked by 20 Me 109s and 4 of the Lancasters were shot down.
+Nevertheless, while crossing northern France the force was attacked by 20 Bf 109s and 4 of the Lancasters were shot down.
 Flak claimed 3 more over the target.
 Only 5 aircraft made it back from the raid, a 58% loss rate, and all those that did get back had suffered significant battle damage.
 As for the MAN plant, it continued to produce U-boat engines without apparent disruption.
 Daylight attacks against defended targets appeared to be no more practical in 1942 than they had been in 1940.
 It was hoped the high loss rate would not be repeated in the raid against the Schneider Works.